When it comes to e-commerce sites search engines have an extra hard time figuring out who should rank first for many reasons:

 There are a few things you can do with limited effort that will make your site stand out from the crown.
 Consider:

 In other words you don't have to rank at the top of the search engines to run a successful e-commerce business.
-This site is specifically about SEO so I won't ponder longer on it.
-However if you think this might be something you should consider visit my Online Marketing website at Doodleddoes to learn more.
+This site is specifically about SEO so I won't ponder longer on it but you should consider it carefully as SEO can be every bit as expensive as these other channels.

 Quite often a few tweaks like the ones above are enough to move the needle and get your e-commerce site to stand out from others.
 However these tweaks are not new and because they work many have become standard features in shopping carts like Magento and X-Cart.